twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ZoomFactor** – Select the zoom factor.
 Default is 12.

 ### OpenType Generator (version 12.0, used in `TFEATURESETTINGSFORM`)
-All keys that begin with Include are enabled by default.
+All keys beginning with Include are enabled by default.
 * **CPSPKind** – Used with the dropdown box at **Spacing and Positioning: Capital Spacing (cpsp)**.
 Default is 0 (Percentage of advance width).
 * **CPSPPerc** – Used with **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5.00%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.